sidravic/first-hammar/staging/aws/Readme.md

 Creating the stack requires the following steps

 1. Create the swarm security groups (swarm-security-group)
-2. Create the jumpbox security groups (jumpbox-security-group)
+2. Create jumpbox and security groups.
+Attach jumbox to swarm security group for full port access (jumpbox-security-group)
-3. Create jumpbox
+3. Create Swarm Manager nodes
-4. Log in to the jumpbox
-5. Create swarm managers and workers.
+5. Create swarm workers.
-6. Connect them to the swarm
+6. Connect them to the swarm - This needs to be done manually at this point.
 7. Install Rexray plugins
+8. Great an global infra network

 ### 1. Create the swarm security group